Nepal Travel Guide

 2. Altitude Sickness

 Accurate acclimatization avoids most altitude issues by enabling your body to adapt to lower oxygen levels.
 Gradually climb, with the rule of less than 300-500 meters altitude per day over 3,000 meters.
 Be aware of headache, nausea, dizziness, and fatigue signs, which indicate resting or descending.
-Preventive drug treatment with Diamox (acetazolamide) may be useful to acclimatize, but consult your physician prior to your journey.
+Preventive drug treatment with Diamox (acetazolamide) may be useful to acclimatize, but consult your physician before your journey.

 3. Travel Insurance